it-at-m/opensource.muenchen.de/usability-analysis.md

-# Usability Analysis
+# Usability analysis

-In order to use or even further develop existing open-source software, it must first undergo a usability analysis.
+In order to use or even further develop existing free software, it must first be subjected to a usability analysis.
-All free software should undergo this usability analysis, regardless of whether it is to be used as a framework, library, [development tools](./in-house-development.html) or [use](./use.html) as ready-made software.
+All free software should undergo this usability analysis, regardless of whether it is to be used as a framework, library, [development tools](./in-house-development.html) or as [finished software](./use.html).

-The analysis is conducted based on the following criteria:

-## Popularity

-Are there already relevant reference customers from this field?
-Community activities on [public Repositories](./repositories.html), such as the number of stars, watchers, contributors, or pull requests, can indicate widespread adoption, but this may not necessarily be the case.[^DevOps_Handbook_stars].

-## Code Review
+## Code review

-The evaluation of the code should be carried out by an experienced developer who is familiar with the relevant language or framework being used.
+The code should be evaluated by an experienced developer who is familiar with the relevant language or the framework used.
 The following questions should be answered:

+* Is the code written in an understandable way with descriptive names for variables and methods?
+* Is there a coding style guide and is it adhered to?
+* Are there dependencies on other services (e.g. Redis, Memcached, Elasticsearch) and are these used in stable, up-to-date versions?
-* Is a framework being used?
-If not, what is the reasoning?
-If so, the selection and integration should be evaluated.
+* Is a framework used?
+If not, what is the reason?
+If yes, selection and integration should be evaluated.
-* Are there any other dependencies (e.g., Redis, Memcached, Elasticsearch), and are these being used in stable, up-to-date versions?
-* Is it a web-based application?
-If not, why?
-Perhaps due to large data volumes or graphics, such as CAD.
-* Is there a (preferably external) coding style guide?
-Is the code written in a comprehensible manner with meaningful names for variables and methods?
-* What is the estimated onboarding time for a developer?
+* How long is the estimated training period for a developer?

 The focus is on the potential maintainability and security of the software.

 ## DevOps

-For the assessment, the last significant contribution (not a documentation update) should be no older than _three_ months, and the last release should be no older than _six months_.
-Are there current pull requests available, and what is the number of closed or merged pull requests?
+Software consists not only of source code but is also embedded in automation for testing and deployment.
-Is publicly accessible Continuous Integration and Deployment (CI/CD) available?
+It is therefore necessary to check whether a publicly accessible _Continuous Integration and Deployment_ (CI/CD) is available.
-Are code, artifacts, releases, containers, etc., available in common repositories?
+In addition, whether source code, artifacts, releases, containers, etc. are available in common repositories.
-Provision of runnable containers for Kubernetes or, ideally, [OpenShift](./software/openshift.html).

 ## Security

+Publicly accessible code can be easily checked for security vulnerabilities.
+One advantage of free software is the transparency of the source code, which means that security researchers and developers can check open source software independently.
-It should be checked whether security scans are available and if there are current Common Vulnerabilities and Exposures (CVEs).
+However, it must be checked whether IT security is also actively ensured and whether suitable tools are available for this purpose:

-Is the dependency graph clean and viewable, for example, on GitHub?
-Are there external audits, such as those for [curl](https://daniel.haxx.se/blog/2016/11/23/curl-security-audit/)?
-Is there a Software Bill of Materials (SBOM) available?
-For container applications, should the Dockerfile meet the quality criteria of the [LHM Container Application Platform (CAP)](./software/openshift.html)?
+* Is a list of _Common Vulnerabilities and Exposures_ (CVE) available and is it processed according to urgency.
+* Are all dependencies not only visible, but are potential risks also transparent through a _Software Bill of Materials_ in these dependencies?
+* If external audits are available (e.g. as with [curl](https://daniel.haxx.se/blog/2016/11/23/curl-security-audit/)), these can be evaluated positively

-## Producer
+## External support

-Does the project have a contactable producer?
-Does this producer offer support or proprietary features?
-Is there funding or financing from third parties?

----
+The availability of external support is important for professional operation as well as for change requests.
+This support can be offered by an active community or a commercial provider.
+A large and committed community can also provide this support in principle, but if commercial support is offered, this should always be preferred.
+This is because commercial support generally offers more reliable and professional support, which is particularly advantageous in security and operationally critical situations.

+The number of stars, watchers, contributors or pull requests can be an indication of a large community, but does not necessarily have to be [^DevOps_Handbook_stars].

 [^DevOps_Handbook_stars]: _Sonatype 2019 Software Supply Chain Report_ aus The DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations Gene Kim, Jez Humble, Patrick Debois, John Willis ISBN-10: 1950508404 S. 365